adlnet/ADL_LRS/readme.md

 ## Starting

-While still in the ADL_LRS directory, run
+While still in the ADL_LRS directory, run:

     (env)dbowner:ADL_LRS$ ./manage.py runserver

 This starts a lightweight development web server on the local machine.
 By default, the server runs on port 8000 on the IP address 127.0.0.1.
 You can pass in an IP address and port number explicitly.
 This will serve your static files without setting up Nginx but must NOT be used for production purposes.
-Press `CTRL + C` to stop the server
+Press `CTRL + C` to stop the server.

 Set your site domain

   Visit the admin section of your website (/admin).
-Click Sites and you'll see the only entry is 'example.com' (The key for this in the DB is 1 and it maps back to the SITE_ID value in settings).
+Click Sites and you'll see the only entry is 'example.com'.
+(The key for this in the DB is 1 and it maps back to the SITE_ID value in settings).
 Change the domain and name to the domain you're going to use.
 If running locally it could be localhost:8000, or if production could be lrs.adlnet.gov (DON'T include the scheme here).
-Once again this does not change the domain it's running on...you want to set that up first then change this value to your domain name.
+Again, this does not change the domain it's running on; you want to set that up first then change this value to your domain name.

-Whenever you want to exit the virtual environment, just type `deactivate`
+Whenever you want to exit the virtual environment, just type `deactivate`.

 For other ways to start and run the LRS, please visit our Wiki.